 The atmosphere out there on the street feels a little like a movie scene.
-Relax, laid-back with the young and hip characteristics, this neighbourhood is definitely a place worth exploring if you are somewhere nearby.
+Relax, laid-back with the young and hip characteristics, this neighbourhood is definitely a place worth exploring if you happen to be somewhere nearby.

-Before we start the night, the boss came with this big plate of small, porcelain sake cups.
+Before we start the night, the boss came with this big tray of a variety of porcelain sake cups.
 It was for the customers to choose a cup that he/she would like to use for the night.
 Quite gimmicky but I like the idea. ; )

-As this was my first time having a sake, from an amateur’s opinion, it is smooth and light, with a faint sweet scent.
-It leaves a quiet vanilla and rice fragrance after you swallow the cup down.
+The sake tasted smooth and light, with a faint sweet scent.
+It leaves a light vanilla and rice fragrance after you swallow the cup down.
 A very pleasant drink with the sashimi and seafood udon hotpot I would suggest.

-First dish of the day was chicken karagae.
+Chicken Karaage.
 It was very crispy on the outside, with the juicy-tender meat on the inside.
-The chicken was well marinated in some sauce which taste similar to ngoh-hiang (Malaysian/ Singaporean 5 spices) sauce and deep fried.
-Somehow it tastes like home which is why made it a good dish? kkkkk I love the sesame sauce served together with the chicken as well.
-Although the serving size could be a little more generous, I was told izakaya do not serve big portion on their dishes as it is supposed to be a place to appreciate the wine.
+The chicken was well marinated in some sauce which taste similar to ngoh-hiang (Malaysian/ Singaporean 5 spices).
+Somehow it tastes like home so it is good?

 The 2nd dish of the night was Tuna Tadaki (たたき).
 Tuna fish briefly marinated in vinegar and seared lightly on the outside.
-The generous peanut sauce was a perfect match with the tuna.
+The generous peanut sauce was a nice match with the tuna.
 As it was minimally cooked, the fish still remains its melt-in-your-mouth texture.